 The land of the free and the home of slang that takes over the world.
 From coast to coast, American English churns out new words faster than Hollywood makes sequels.
 Valley girls, hip-hop heads, Southern drawlers and Brooklyn hustlers all throw into the same melting pot of language.

-"Put me on is used when you're telling someone to like, oh, okay, like introduce me to this thing Let me know what it is or like, you know, maybe you're like eating somewhere or I don't know like You're at a friend's house and you ordered food like they ordered food food for you at a really good place And you wanted to ask what it is You'd ask them to like put you on or it could be music or like clothing can be just literally anything Just put you on to something That's really good an example would be oh my god, who is this artist this song is fire put me on"
+"Put me on is used when you're telling someone to like, oh, okay, like introduce me to this thing.
+Let me know what it is or like, you know, maybe you're like eating somewhere or I don't know, like you're at a friend's house and they ordered food for you from a really good place and you wanted to ask what it is.
+You'd ask them to like put you on, or it could be music or like clothing.
+It can be just literally anything.
+Just put you on to something that's really good.
+An example would be, oh my God, who is this artist?
+This song is fire, put me on."

 "be so for real is basically telling someone like okay like come on like be serious or like stop joking or like stop exaggerating or like like come on you're like overdoing it that's basically be so for real an example would be oh my god you just paid $30 for coffee be so for real"